-The harvest-objective permit is available to all eligible hunters, except those who drew a bear limited-entry permit of any kind.
+The harvest-objective permit is available to all eligible hunters, except those who drew a bear limited-entry permit (not including pursuit or restricted pursuit permits).

-You may only obtain one permit to harvest a bear during the 2018 season.
+You may only obtain one permit to harvest a bear during the 2021 season.